nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

 ```

-Here is another example on how to use the `@Deploy` annotations to deploy additional bundles and components:
+Example of how to use the `@Deploy` annotations to deploy additional bundles and components:

 ```
 @RunWith(FeaturesRunner.class)